lydiacox/pilot_logbook/README.md

-I will be developing a logbook application and website.
+Welcome to the Pilot Logbook!

-Pilots would be able to sign up for an account, log in and add a profile photo.
+Pilots can sign up for an account, log in and add a profile photo.
 Their account details would include:
 * First name
 * Last name
 * Email address
 * Aviation reference number

-They would be able to record their licences:
 * Licence type
 * Ratings

-As well as their medical certificates:
-* Class
-* Issuing doctor
-* Date of issue

 And of course they would be able to add flights to their logbook including:
 * Date